Kopań, West Pomeranian Voivodeship

 Kopań (German Kopahn) is a village in the administrative district of Gmina Darłowo, within Sławno County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 5 km north of Darłowo, 20 km north-west of Sławno, and 168 km north-east of the regional capital Szczecin.

 For the history of the region, see History of Pomerania.

 The village has a population of 132.

 In the Communist era, a nuclear power plant was proposed near the village, alongside two others at Zarnowiec and Lubiatowo.
-However, the nuclear plant in Kopan and Lobiatowo never came to fruition, and the one near Zarnowiec was cancelled and abandoned roughly halfway through construction.
+However, the nuclear plant in Kopań and Łobiatowo never came to fruition, and the one near Żarnowiec was cancelled and abandoned roughly halfway through construction.